 The student contacts the instructor for an appointment to review the paper or test in question.
 It is up to the instructor to make the decision in this situation.
-If the student is not satisfied, he/she may ask the Program Director to attend the meeting between the faculty member and the student in which the paper or test is reviewed.
+If the student is not satisfied, he/she may ask the Program Director to attend the meeting between the faculty member and student in which the paper of test is reviewed.

-Appeal of a Course Grade or outcome of a cumulative exam (must be made within 30 days of final examination)
+Appeal of a Course or Outcome of a Cumulative Exam (must be made within 30 days of final examination)

 The student should first discuss the reasons for his/her appeal with the instructor of the course or in the case of the cumulative exam the Program Director.
 If no satisfactory agreement is reached the student may submit an appeal in writing to the Program Director.
 The written appeal should contain the information and reasons the student believes the grade or the outcome of the cumulative exam is incorrect or should be changed.
-The Academic Advisor Committee will review the appeal and will recommend a course of action regarding the course grade or cumulative examination evaluation.
+The Academic Advisor Committee will review the appeal and will recommend a course of action regarding the course grade or cumulative examination evaluation